Winter lodge adventures on a budget

 Minnesota offers many weekends for women and families that include cross-country skiing, snowshoe archery biathlon, dark-house fishing and outdoor survival.

-Cost of $195 includes dorm lodgings and all meals.
+Cost includes dorm lodgings and all meals.
 Reserve as early as possible.

-In north-central Wisconsin, Treehaven, a natural-resources center operated by the University of Wisconsin-Stevens Point between Tomahawk and Rhinelander, is offering a Going to the Dogs mushing and skijoring weekend in Springstead, Wis.
-Cost is $515.
+In north-central Wisconsin, Treehaven, a natural-resources center operated by the University of Wisconsin-Stevens Point between Tomahawk and Rhinelander, has offered a Going to the Dogs mushing and skijoring weekend in Springstead, Wis.

-Treehaven also is offering a Becoming an Outdoorswoman Winter Workshop.
-Cost is $399.
+Treehaven also offers Becoming an Outdoorswoman Winter Workshops.
 Activities include cross-country skiing, ice fishing, bow-hunting, winter survival, even kayaking.

-Michigan's BOW, or B ecoming an Outdoors Woman, program offers a Winter Workshop at Bay Cliff Health Camp, overlooking Lake Superior near Marquette.
-Activities included cross-country skiing, snowshoeing, archery, ice fishing and winter biking, and cost of $225 includes food and lodging.
+Michigan's BOW, Becoming an Outdoors Woman, program usually offers a Winter Workshop at Bay Cliff Health Camp, overlooking Lake Superior near Marquette.
+Activities included cross-country skiing, snowshoeing, archery, ice fishing and winter biking, and cost includes food and lodging.